jamesrwhite/gosquared-visitor-graphs/README.md

 GoSquared Vistor Graphs
 =======================

 A very simple page to visualise visitors to your site over time using the GoSquared API.
+In it's default configuration you are shown the total visitors per month for the past 12 months although it should be pretty simple to work out how to change it show unique visitors for example (See: https://github.com/gosquared/gosquared-jquery).

 Usage
 =====